stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 must contain that value, and only that value, when provided in XML.
 A fixed value is specified with a `==`.

 Attributes with default or fixed values may be omitted in XML.
-When omitted, the default/fixed value is used at the receiving side, i.e. the deserializer assigns the default/fixed value when the attribute is absent.
+When absent, the default/fixed value is used at the receiving side, i.e. the deserializer assigns the default/fixed value when the attribute is absent.
 Therefore, there is no need to make attributes with default/fixed values pointer based, because